Poyang Lake — History, Folklore, Devil Triangle, and Paradise of Birds

-On her way back to heaven, she saw that devil was trying to attack her beloved husband; so she threw one of her shoes toward the devil and buried him under the water, which then turned into a mountain next to Poyang Lake.
+On her way back to heaven, she saw that devil was trying to attack her beloved husband; so she threw one of her shoes toward the devil and buried him under the water, which then turned into a mountain next to the lake.

-Shoe-Shaped Island, Xieshan, of Poyang Lake, Photo by Zhu Xingyong.
+Shoe-Shaped Island the Xieshan, Photo by Zhu Xingyong.

-The folklore of the Poyang Lake might be hearsay, however, the big windstorm that young fisherman had encountered was possibly for real.
+The folklore of the lake might be hearsay, however, the big windstorm that the young fisherman had encountered was possibly for real.

-Near Laoye Temple, a place to worship King of Dragon, is the area named Devil's Triangle of Poyang Lake.
+Near Laoye Temple, a place to worship the King of Dragon is the area named Devil's Triangle of Poyang Lake.

-Night View of Poyang Lake, Photo from Official Site of Poyanghu National Wetland Park.
+Night View and Boating People, Photo from Official Site of Poyanghu National Wetland Park.